Graph-Embedded Multi-Agent Learning for Smart Reconfigurable THz MIMO-NOMA Networks: Numerical Results

 In Fig. \ref{fig_K}, we show the energy efficiency and reliability performance of the smart reconfigurable THz MIMO-NOMA networks under different associated user numbers $K$.
 Here, we further consider conventional THz massive MIMO-NOMA without the aid of RISs as benchmarks, which utilizes equal power allocation under channel-based/QoS-based user clustering and NOMA decoding.
 We can see that the CSI-based MIMO-NOMA scheme has the lowest reliability of SE users, and the performance gap dramatically grows as the associated users increase.
 Without the aid of RISs, the QoS-based MIMO-NOMA scheme can provide higher reliability than CSI-based MIMO-NOMA scheme, but leads to the lowest energy efficiency.
 However, the proposed algorithms can achieve the highest global energy efficiency, while guaranteeing the reliability of SE users.
 Even when the number of IoT users increases, the reliability of SE users can be guaranteed to be larger than $0.94$, which verifies that the proposed reconfigurable THz MIMO-NOMA can provide on-demand QoS for heterogeneous users with efficient spectral utilization.

-The performance of the proposed networks under different $N_\mathrm{A}$ are presented in Fig. \ref{RP_NA} and Fig. \ref{fig_NA}.
+Fig. \ref{RP_NA} and Fig. \ref{fig_NA} present the performance of the proposed networks under different number of RISs $N_\mathrm{A}$ and RIS quantization bit $b$.
 As shown in Fig. \ref{RP_NA}, when $N_\mathrm{A}$ and $J$ increase, the power consumption increases due to the higher hardware power dissipation.
 Meanwhile, the sum rate of users increases with $N_\mathrm{A}$ but decreases with $J$, since the spatial stream interferences become more severe as $J$ growing.
-In Fig. \ref{fig_NA}(a), the energy efficiency declines with $N_\mathrm{A}$ and $J$ based on the proposed algorithms due to the higher power dissipation.
-From Fig. \ref{fig_NA}(b), the reliability of SE users increases with $N_\mathrm{A}$ and $J$, which demonstrates the effectiveness of massive MIMO structure and the cooperative RISs to avoid blockage.
+In Fig. \ref{fig_NA}(a), the energy efficiency declines with $N_\mathrm{A}$ and $J$ based on the proposed algorithms due to the higher circuit power dissipation.
+Compared with $1$-bit RISs, $2$-bit RISs result in higher power dissipation to achieve competitive data rate.
+Nevertheless, $2$-bit RISs can achieve higher energy efficiency when $J=4$ and the number of antennas is large, since they have higher flexibility to suppress the severe spatial interference.
+Furthermore, Fig. \ref{fig_NA}(b) shows the reliability of SE users increases with $N_\mathrm{A}$, $J$, and $b$, which demonstrates the effectiveness of massive MIMO structure and the cooperative RISs to avoid blockage.